 BangersAndMash 0 Posted February 1, 2012 Hi, OK.
 Well, I have a single camera fed into a 4 channel DVR.
 The camera attached to the DVR by a 20m signal/power cable with BNC connectors.
 One of these: http://www.amazon.co.uk/gp/product/B004I9N5RO/ref=s9_simh_gw_p60_d4_g23_i2?pf_rd_m=A3P5ROKL5A1OLE&pf_rd_s=center-2&pf_rd_r=0T9AHTQVW5KY3927S49R&pf_rd_t=101&pf_rd_p=467128533&pf_rd_i=468294 this is the DVR: http://www.ebay.co.uk/itm/ws/eBayISAPI.dll?ViewItem&item=230697982868&ssPageName=ADME:L:OU:GB:1123 The picture is heavy with interference, so much so I think it actually trips the motion detector alarm in the DVR.
 The interference looks like faint vertical lines being badly distorted left and right, like a hairpin in a road.
 I have tried to plug the camera and DVR into separate power outlets and then on the same outlet and I've checked all the connectors, but no luck.
 I have also tried a ground loop isolator but that made the problem ten times worse.
 Is it because the signal/power cable is unshielded?
 I've read that power and signal cable should not run along side each other and 20m is a long way to run both power and signal side by side.
 Any ideas?
 Share this post Link to post Share on other sites

-tomcctv 190 Posted February 1, 2012 I have also tried a ground loop isolator but that made the problem ten times worse.
+tomcctv 190 Posted February 1, 2012 BangersAndMash said: I have also tried a ground loop isolator but that made the problem ten times worse.
 Is it because the signal/power cable is unshielded?
 I've read that power and signal cable should not run along side each other and 20m is a long way to run both power and signal side by side. can you list your cameras and also power supply used and what amp. but you also have a problem with the cables ...... they are not coax so this will not help. if you dont want to change cables then i would cut off each BNC and attach a cctv balun Share this post Link to post Share on other sites

 Soundy 1 Posted February 1, 2012 Can you post pictures or a video clip showing the noise?
 Power and video together like this is fine since the power is very low voltage, and 30M really isn't that long a run.
 However, you do want to avoid running your cables near any other source of electrical interference, such as lighting (especially fluorescent lights), or motors (A/C or other high-current devices, especially).
 It's also possible if a camera is mounted to a metal surface, or if a mounting screw goes into a steel stud, that it's getting a ground loop that way.
 And ultimately, it could just be the fact that you have a cheap, no-name, junky DVR (and I'm guessing the cameras are something equally cheap?)
 Share this post Link to post Share on other sites